 - Ethereum, before the merge, is based on PoW consensus, while BSC uses the Proof of Staked Authority consensus mechanism.

 - The cost of transactions is higher on the Ethereum network than on BSC.

 - BSC has a much lower transaction time than the Ethereum network( BSC~ 3 sec, Ethereum~ 13 sec)

 - Due to blockchain interoperability, many decentralized finance DApps move between Ethereum and BSC networks.
 The transition of apps from Ethereum to BSC is simpler for developers.

 Binance Smart Chain Faucet is a portal where developers can access test tokens, including BNB, BUSC, and BTC, on the testnet ecosystem.

 These tokens are to be claimed free of cost by the developers to deploy smart contracts on the testnet.

-To get the Binance testnet faucet, all you need is to add testnet cash to your testnet account.
-Simply navigate to the testnet faucet.
+To get the Binance testnet faucet, you only need to add testnet cash to your testnet account.
+Navigate to the testnet faucet.
 Log in to your Binance account.
 You will receive 200 Testnet BNB as soon as you finish this step, making it simpler to communicate with the Binance DEX testnet.

 Additional Resource: Binance Smart Chain Faucet